 47 Greenleaf Road

-We worked with Waltham Forest Council to manage the whole house retrofit of 47 Greenleaf Road, an empty traditional Victorian terrace, that is now the Council’s first-ever eco show home.
+We worked with Waltham Forest Council to manage the whole house retrofit of 47 Greenleaf Road, a traditional Victorian terrace, that is now the Council’s first-ever eco show home.

 As part of a borough-wide plan to reduce older buildings’ emissions by introducing new materials and modern, fuel-efficient technologies, we improved the energy rating of the property from band ‘E’ to band ‘A’.